For the latest stable version, please use Spring Security 6.1.4!

 Logging Out

 It is important to require CSRF for log out requests to protect against forging logout attempts.
-If CSRF protection is enabled (the default), Spring Security’s LogoutFilter to only process HTTP POST.
-This ensures that logging out requires a CSRF token and that a malicious user cannot forcibly log out your users.
+If CSRF protection is enabled (the default), Spring Security’s LogoutFilter will only process HTTP POST requests.
+This ensures that logging out requires a CSRF token and that a malicious user cannot forcibly log your users out.

 • Java